 The health institutions include UT MD Anderson Cancer Center in Houston, currently ranked as a top cancer center in the world, and the UT Health Science Center at Tyler, whose mission includes a mandate from the Legislature to lead the state's fight against tuberculosis.
 The UT System is the only System in the country to have four Clinical and Translational Science Awards (CTSA) from the National Institutes of Health.

-Through teaching hospitals owned by UT System institutions and numerous affiliations with other teaching hospitals, as well as a network of community clinics, the health institutions are major providers of health care.
+Through teaching hospitals owned by UT System institutions and numerous affiliations with other teaching hospitals, as well as networks of community clinics, the health institutions are major providers of health care.
 System owned and affiliated hospitals and clinics have more than 6.78 million outpatient visits and the hospitals account for more than 1.38 million hospital days annually.
+In FY 2015, UT health institutions' faculty provided nearly 7.4 million outpatient visits and were responsible for nearly 1.5 million hospital days.

 Our six health institutions were responsible for $1.65 billion in research expenditures